Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="Two-dimensional grid where each cell is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating fewer agents." caption="Figure 4.
 Color mesh showing the number of agents present on each cell of our grid space" %}

 > _Bonus question 3_:
-Letters are sent to direct neighbors.
-How could you implement sending letters only to agents far apart, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
+Letters are currently sent to agents in the same cell, representing direct neighbors.
+How could you implement sending letters only to agents who 'live' further away, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids.
 See for example this [_Programming Historian_ lesson on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).

 #### 2.5.6 Collecting Data